nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![image](img/checkopenstall.png)

-Figure 9.
-Sequence diagram for checkStallOperatingTime()
+Figure 9.Sequence diagram for checkStallOperatingTime()

 #### Feature: help
 The user enters the command: help to view all commands that are available.
 The main will enable the help() method.
 It prints all available commands.